The International Commission on Nobility and Royalty

 The questions is, were they merely assuming things or outright lying?
 In either case, they are characteristically publishing falsehoods.

-The foundation for their complaint that no has no any scholarly standing is based on nothing more than thin air.
+The foundation for their complaint that these organization have scholarly standing is based on nothing more than thin air.
 That is, they say, "Any claim to scholarly standing that is put forward by such entities is at once quashed by their insistence on anonymous authorship for their pronouncements.

-Should we say that the Abbey has no scholarly standing because of their anonymous authorships?
-Or is this a rather shallow complaint as many associations do not have authors for their articles?
+Using this argument, we can say with confidence that the Abbey has no "scholarly standing" because of their anonymous authorships.
+Or is this a rather shallow complaint as many associations, universities, ect. do not have authors listed for many of their articles?